 Today, the most important consideration when choosing a car is how the car drives, according to the latest consumer research undertaken by CitNOW.

-Two-fifths (40%) of the 1,000 UK drivers polled listed a vehicle’s drivability as the top priority when deciding on which car to purchase.
+Two-fifths (40%) of the 1,000 UK drivers polled listed a vehicle’s drivability as the top priority when they made the decision to buy their current car.
 It was closely followed by fuel type at 39% and the cost to insure at 32%.

 Even the likes of in-car comfort like climate control figured lower down mustering a fifth (19.9%) of votes, with connectivity such as smartphone integration and 4G connection considered the most important, by just 8% on a par with in-car entertainment technology including sat-nav.

-What this tells us is the traditional considerations – driving capability, looks and interior space, are still major priorities for car buyers.
+What this tells us is the traditional considerations – driving capability, looks and interior space, were still major priorities for car buyers when they purchased their current car.
 With fuel type, insurance and road tax considered important by a significant proportion of those surveyed – the cost element is also high on the list

 Impressive tech, safety features and connectivity may come top of the list for some but scoring surprisingly low compared to other considerations suggests these are not a main concern for most.